pj64team/Project64-Legacy/README.md

 # Project64 Legacy

-Project64 Legacy is a free and open-source emulator for the Nintendo 64 and is a continuation from the  based off of the original Project 64 1.6 source.
+Project64 Legacy is a free and open-source emulator for the Nintendo 64 and is a continuation of the original Project 64 1.6 source.
 Legacy is written in C/C++ currently only for Windows (possible planned support for other platforms in the future).

 ## Features